 What are Python Functions?

 A function is a collection of related assertions that performs a mathematical, analytical, or evaluative operation.
+A collection of statements called Python Functions returns the particular task.
 Python functions are simple to define and essential to intermediate-level programming.
 The exact criteria hold to function names as they do to variable names.
 The goal is to group up certain often performed actions and define a function.
-Rather than rewriting the same code block over and over for varied input variables, we may call the function and repurpose the code included within it with different variables.
+We may call the function and reuse the code contained within it with different variables rather than repeatedly creating the same code block for different input variables.

 Advantages of Functions in Python